ChalmersGU-data-structure-courses/dsabook/src/B13-sorting-empirical-comparison.md

 [Insertion Sort], [Bubble Sort],
 [Selection Sort], [Quicksort], and [Mergesort].

-For Quicksort, two versions are compared: the basic implementation and an optimized version that does not partition sublists below length nine (with Insertion Sort performed at the end).
+For Quicksort and Mergesort, two versions are compared: the basic implementation, and an optimized version that falls back to insertion sort for sublists of length below 20.

 Except for the rightmost columns, the input to each algorithm is a random array of integers.
 This affects the timing for some of the